 September 14, 2020

-In the recent Forbes article Climate Change And Gross Domestic Product – Need For A Drastic Overhaul, Frank Van Gansbeke points to Riane Eisler and the Center for Partnership Studies’ work with Social Wealth Index (SWI) a new economic metric in development that measures the value of care in economic systems.
-Van Gansbeke stresses the need for new economic solutions to change “economic thinking in ways appropriate for our post-industrial, climate change impacted and post-COVID 19 eras”.
+In the Forbes article Climate Change And Gross Domestic Product–Need For A Drastic Overhaul, Frank Van Gansbeke points to Riane Eisler and the Center for Partnership Systems’ work with Social Wealth Index (SWI) a new economic metric in development that measures the value of care in economic systems.
+Van Gansbeke stresses the need for new economic solutions to change “economic thinking in ways appropriate for our post-industrial, climate change impacted and post-COVID 19 eras.”

 Partnerism – get involved!